 What Causes Stormwater Runoff?

 Over the years a close study has been done on stormwater runoff and the EPA have discovered various causes of stormwater runoff and pollution troubles.
 Waste Management is one of the causes of stormwater runoff.
 Before now, the EPA rule mandated industrial facility to use waste management as a form of their daily processes.
 It is of great importance that companies take up their responsibility in reducing stormwater runoff.
 The guide for Industrial Operators on Developing Stormwater Pollution Plan when waste materials contaminate stormwater is that it must be safe in a restricted environment.
+Dumpsters (see dumpster covers here)that are not covered are the most common compliance challenge that affects operator when it comes to SWPPP.
+Leakage is caused if waste containers are open or not sealed.
+Stormwater runoff can be prevented by containment of waste.

 Stormwater runoff is dangerous to the environment; water from rain or snowmelt that flows over the ground picks up industrial pollutants from sites like roads, building, parking space, and construction site etc. the polluted water can get into a local water source such as rivers streams creeks etc. as well as being dumped in a sewer system.